SharpNotions/pantry-list-frontend/README.md

 ## Development Setup

+1. Initialize the development services with `./start init`
-Start the development server: `./start dev`
+2. Start the development server: `./start dev`
-Run unit tests: `./start test`
+3. Run unit tests: `./start test`

 By default, `webpack-dev-server` proxies all API requests to the production server.